oncebot/pushbar.js/README.md

 ### Installation

 1. Add the pushbar.css file to the head of your html.
+CDN : `https://cdn.jsdelivr.net/npm/pushbar.js@1.0.0/src/pushbar.min.css`.
 2. Add the pushbar.js file to the head of your html or right before the closing body tag.
+CDN `https://cdn.jsdelivr.net/npm/pushbar.js@1.0.0/src/pushbar.min.js`
 3. Add this code after the pushbar.js script tag to initialize the plugin.

 ```